- How is malignant mesothelioma treated?

 Removal of fluid

-Procedures such as thoracentesis, paracentesis, and pericardiocentesis can be used to remove fluid that has built up and is causing symptoms.
+Procedures such as thoracentesis, paracentesis, and pericardiocentesis can be used to remove fluid that has built up and is causing symptoms such as trouble breathing.
 In these procedures, a doctor uses a long, hollow needle to remove the fluid.
-These procedures are described in the section, “How is malignant mesothelioma diagnosed?”
-The major drawback to these techniques is that the fluid often builds up again, so they may need to be repeated.
+These procedures are described in the section “How is malignant mesothelioma diagnosed?”
+The major drawback to these techniques is that the fluid often builds up again, so they might need to be repeated.

 This procedure may be done to try to prevent fluid from building up in the chest.
 A small cut is made in the skin of the chest wall, and a hollow tube (called a chest tube) is placed into the chest so that the fluid can drain out.
 Then the doctor uses the tube to put a substance into the chest, such as talc mixed in a fluid (talc slurry), the antibiotic doxycycline, or the chemotherapy drug bleomycin.
-This inflames the linings of the lung (visceral pleura) and chest wall (parietal pleural) so that they stick together, sealing the space and preventing further fluid buildup.
-The tube is generally left in for a day or two to drain any new fluid that might accumulate.
-Pleurodesis can also be done at the time of thoracoscopy, either using the drugs doxycycline or bleomycin, or by blowing talc powder into the chest cavity.
+This irritates the linings of the lung (visceral pleura) and chest wall (parietal pleura) so that they stick together, sealing the space and preventing further fluid buildup.
+The tube is generally left in for a day or two to drain any new fluid.
+Pleurodesis can also be done during a thoracoscopy.

-This is another approach sometimes used to control fluid buildup .
+This is another approach sometimes used to control fluid buildup.
 One end of the catheter (a thin, flexible tube) is placed in the chest or abdomen through a small cut in the skin, and the other end is left outside the body.
 This is done in a doctor’s office or hospital.
-Once in place, the catheter can be attached to a special bottle or other device to allow the fluid to drain out on a regular basis.
+Once in place, the catheter can be attached to a special bottle or other device to drain fluid out on a regular basis.